Fixing the Funnel — +9.4% Conversion Uplift for ZooRoyal

 Rethinking discovery on the category page

-The category page had an information hierarchy problem.
-Dense product grids, filters that dominated the mobile viewport, and invisible sorting controls all competed for attention.
-The redesign introduced fewer and clearer filter options, a prominent active filter state, and a restructured product grid.
-A taxonomy overhaul was blocked by active marketing campaigns — so a partial fix was made deliberately, addressing what could be changed without disrupting revenue-generating promotions.
+The category page had a hierarchy problem.
+Dense grids, filters eating up the mobile screen, and sorting controls nobody could find — everything competed for attention.
+We cut back the filter options, made active filters visible, and restructured the product grid.
+A full taxonomy overhaul was off the table because of live marketing campaigns, so we fixed what we could without disrupting promotions that were generating revenue.

 Fixing checkout friction point by point

-The cart transition was addressed with a micro-interaction bridging the product page to the cart, making the price summary legible and surfacing Payback points at the moment of decision.
-The payment step was redesigned so the selected method was clear and changeable inline, with auto pre-fill of address from PayPal or saved card data.
-Error states were rebuilt for mobile visibility — larger, colour-coded, and positioned where thumbs naturally rest.
-The guest path was simplified into a genuine friction-free option.
-A key platform constraint shaped the work: ZooRoyal ran on a website builder, not custom code.
-Multiple redesign rounds were needed to work within those limits.
+I added a micro-interaction between the product page and cart, made the price summary readable, and surfaced Payback points right at the decision moment.
+Payment was redesigned so you could see and change your method inline, with address auto-fill from PayPal or saved cards.
+Error states were rebuilt to be more accessible on mobile.
+The guest path became a real friction-free option.
+One constraint shaped everything: ZooRoyal ran on a website builder, not custom code.
+It took several redesign rounds to work within those limits.

 Cleaner surfaces, confident decisions